There are multiple ways to listen at RadioDork.com

 Unfortunately, all the above is what MOST Halloween stations call Halloween music and you’ll hear it more than anything.

-You should also know – and I find most people don’t – that there has been a movement in recent years that has given us some Modern Halloween Music – such as the dark fantasy neoclassical music of Midnight Syndicate and Nox Arcana as well as the Halloween Carols of Kristen Lawrence.
+Secondly, you should know – and I find most people don’t – that there has been a movement in recent years that has given us some Modern Halloween Music – such as the dark fantasy neoclassical music of Midnight Syndicate and Nox Arcana as well as the Halloween Carols of Kristen Lawrence.

 And finally, there is a whole decades-long middle era between the oldies and the modern that I just expect to be a staple of any Halloween station so I’m not going to mention this content in my notes below.
 This mostly consists of the more recognizable horror movie themes and selections from the soundtracks of The Rocky Horror Picture Show, The Nightmare Before Christmas, Little Shop of Horrors, Beetlejuice and the like.
 As well as appropriate tracks from Gothic and Goth-favorite (or just plain dark) bands like Bauhaus, Dead Can Dance, Oingo Boingo, White Zombie.
 A few stations actually occasionally play psychobilly music.
 And of course, you’ll get sick of hearing Michael Jackson’s Thriller, the Ghostbusters theme, and the handful of scattered novelties like A Nightmare on My Street.

-There’s a neverending supply of types of music (and not music) from all of recording history that could end up on a Halloween station but those are the three most heard categories you’ll encounter on these stations.
-The truly unique stations play more than just those three categories.
+There’s a neverending supply of types of music (and not music) from all of recording history that could end up on a Halloween station but those are the four most heard categories you’ll encounter on these stations.
+The truly unique stations play more than just those four categories.

-With all that said, let’s start with my two favorites…
+With all that said, let’s start with my favorites…

 If you’d rather have soundscapes, they have their atmosphere station and I can vouch that it’s usually really good.
 Need it to be kid friendly?
 They have a kids station.
 Oldies only?
 They have one of those, too.
 And they’ve a station that plays nothing but horror movie score pieces.